BillZhucn/MLforMaterials/Overview.md

 # Overview

 _Machine Learning for Materials_ (MATE70026) provides an introduction to statistical research tools for materials theory and simulation.
-It is a course designed for senior undergraduate and junior postgraduate students in the Department of Materials at Imperial College London.
+It is a module designed for senior undergraduate and junior postgraduate students in the Department of Materials at Imperial College London.

 You will consider how composition-structure-property information in materials science can be represented in a form suitable for machine learning.
 You will then build, train, and evaluate your own models using public tools and open datasets.